Miniature Australian Shepherd

 Sometimes you want an athletic working dog that isn’t big enough to qualify as a roommate.
 Thankfully, they are widely available.
 So, if you are looking for a small and compact dog with the strong work ethic of a much larger breed, consider the Miniature Australian Shepherd.
 This breed is a smaller form of the Australian Shepherd that is rapidly increasing in popularity.
 So, you’ll get everything that you could possibly want out of an Australian Shepard, without having to sacrifice the space that you’d need for that big boy.
 Owing to the place of origin, these dogs are recognized by the AKC under the name Miniature American Shepherd.

 Not only are Miniature Australian Shepherds small in size, but these dogs are incredibly intelligent and easy to train.
-It may sound too good to be true, but trust us.
-These pups live up to that hype.
-Miniature Australian Shepherds can be trained for a wide variety of dog sports including agility, herding, obedience, disc dog, fly ball, and many more.
-If you are on the lookout for a smart, trainable, and family-friendly dog, look no further than the Miniature Australian Shepherd.
-This dog will provide everything that you are looking for.
+It may sound too good to be true, but trust us – these dogs are truly fabulous!
+They really live up to all that hype.
+Miniature Australian Shepherds can be trained for a wide variety of dog sports including agility, herding, obedience, disc dog, fly ball, and many more, as they excel in them just as the original Australian Shepherd dog does.
+If you are on the lookout for a smart, trainable, and family friendly dog, look no further than the Miniature Australian Shepherd.
+This breed will provide everything that you are looking for.
+And then some!

 Not only is the Miniature Australian Shepherd small in size, but these dogs are incredibly intelligent and easy to train.

-As always, to make sure that your new pet stays happy and healthy in your care, you should provide the pup with a well-balanced diet.
-Predictably, the Miniature Australian Shepherd does well on a high-quality dry dog food diet.
+As always, to make sure that your new pet thrives in your care, you should provide the pup with a well-balanced diet.
+Predictably, the Miniature Australian Shepherd does well on a high-quality dry dog food diet, not unlike most dogs.
 Kibble meets their nutritional needs and obviously it’s a rather convenient option (both in terms of serving and availability).
 However, not just any kibble will do.
 You will need to pick out a premium brand that offers the right blend for the unique requirements of a dog like the Miniature Australian Shepherd.
 This means dry food suitable for their age (puppy, adult, senior), size (small, obviously), and activity level (a small breed that’s also quite active).